aliihsank/Churn-Analysis-API/README.md

 -----------------------------

-- This project is being developed using flask-restful, pymongo, boto3, scikit-learn and keras
+- This project is being developed using flask-restful, pymongo, boto3, scikit-learn, tensorflow and keras
 - Project uses a NoQSL MongoDB to store users and models details
 - This project runs 6 different classification algorithm from scikit-learn and neural network with different parameters from keras